swethashree46/ITSM-dashboard/README.md

-ITSM Dashboard
+# ITSM Dashboard

-Overview
+## Overview
-An interactive ITSM dashboard built using Power BI to visualize and analyze key service metrics, including incident management, request fulfillment, and system performance.
+An interactive Power BI dashboard designed for tracking and analyzing IT service management data.
+This dashboard provides real-time insights into incident, request, and change management processes, enhancing decision-making and service efficiency.

-Features
+## Features
-Visualizes ticket lifecycle: from creation to resolution.
-Provides real-time insights into service desk performance.
-Analyzes incident trends and response times.
+- Visualizes incidents, service requests, and change management data.
+- Provides insights on ticket resolution times, priority, and status.
+- Tracks the number of tickets opened and resolved by various teams.
+- Allows filtering by service category, status, and priority to drill deeper into ITSM operations.
-Interactive filtering and drill-down for in-depth analysis.
+- Interactive charts and KPIs for performance tracking.

-Technologies Used
+## Technologies Used
-Power BI
+- Power BI
-SQL (for data retrieval)
-Excel (for data processing)
+- ITSM Data (e.g., ServiceNow, BMC Remedy)
+- Power Query and DAX (for data transformation and analysis)

-Key Benefits
+## Key Benefits
-Supports data-driven decision-making.
+- Provides visibility into IT service performance and bottlenecks.
-Helps improve response times and service efficiency.
+- Helps track key metrics like ticket resolution times and incident categories.
-Provides a comprehensive overview of service desk operations.
+- Supports decision-making and process improvements in IT service management.

-Installation
+## Installation
-Clone the repository.
+1. Clone the repository.
+2. Import the provided data sources (if applicable) into Power BI.
-Open the Power BI project file (.pbix).
+3. Open the Power BI file (.pbix) to explore interactive dashboards and visualizations.

-Connect to the data source (SQL/Excel).
+---